caiquegaspar/directory-tree-generator/DEVELOPER_GUIDE.md

 #### What the code does:

-- **Lists files and directories**: The script lists files and directories in the current directory, including hidden files (those starting with a dot).
+- **Lists files and directories**: The script gathers all visible and hidden entries in the current directory.
-- **Ignores files and directories**: Before adding a file or directory to the tree, the script checks if it should be ignored based on the `.gitignore` file.
+- **Filters ignored entries**: Before processing each entry, it checks if it matches any exclusion pattern.
-- **Displays the tree structure**: For each directory and file, the script prints the name with an appropriate prefix to indicate its level in the tree (using the symbols `├──` and `└──`).
+- **Generates a tree structure**: For each directory and file, the function prints a structured representation with appropriate symbols (`├──`, `└──`).

+---

 ### 4. **Generating File Contents (Optional)**

-The `generate_file_contents` function is responsible for appending the contents of each file in the directory structure to the output file, if the `--print-content` parameter is provided.
+The `generate_file_contents` function appends the contents of each file in the directory structure to the output file, if the `--print-content` option is enabled.

 ```bash
 generate_file_contents() {